lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 TMA PXI
 =======

-The "PXI" is actually a desktop tower running Alma Linux 8 with a VM running NIRT Linux.
+The "PXI" is actually a virtual machine on a vmware esxi hypervisor.

 You'll need to install the ethercat library and configure it correctly in order to see the CRIO client that's connected to the desktop server.
 See :ref:`docs/developer/virtual_machines:NI Linux RT`.